RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-In Chapter 16 of the Book of Leviticus there are instructions for an important annual sacrifice for the Israelite community.
+In Chapter 16 of the Book of Leviticus, there are instructions for an important annual sacrifice for the Israelite community.
 Once a year, on a day known as the Day of Atonement, Israel’s High Priest would make himself ritually clean, take a young goat and place his hands on its head.
 He would confess all the sins of the community over it, and so symbolically place all of those sins onto the goat.
 Then, the goat would be driven out into the desert or wilderness, taking Israel’s sins with it.
 This would make the community acceptable to God.

 The word used is a scapegoat.
 We still use this term to describe somebody who takes the blame for some kind of community failing and is duly punished for it on behalf of others.

-How this links to Jesus’ death
+How does this link to Jesus’ death?

 Once we’ve got these pieces of the puzzle in place, the question of why Jesus had to die starts to make a bit more sense.

-There’s an episode in John’s gospel, where the prophet John the Baptist sees Jesus walking past and says to his disciples,
+There’s an episode in John’s gospel, where the prophet, John the Baptist, sees Jesus walking past and says to his disciples,

 ‘Look!
 The Lamb of God who takes away the sin of the world.’
 (John 1:29)

-He’s pointing to this concept of sacrifice: that a pure animal can take on sin or wrongdoing and, in being sacrificed, the sin is removed.
+He’s pointing to this idea of sacrifice: that a pure animal can take on sin or wrongdoing and, in being sacrificed, the sin is removed.
 The New Testament makes it clear that Jesus was divine – from God.
 He was ‘without sin’ and therefore a perfect sacrifice.
 If he had been a regular person like everybody else, full of the same problems, it wouldn’t have worked.
 He could have atoned for his own sin, but that’s all.

 The letter to the Hebrews (in the New Testament) was written to people who understood the Old Testament system of sacrifice.
 The writer explains that Jesus’ death on the cross wasn’t a tragic fate – it was God’s way of making sure that sin would never again stand in the way of them and God.